 Forestry and agricultural industries have remained the foundation of the local economy since the arrival of the first settlers.
 Both industries have helped open up the surrounding wilderness for outdoor recreation-based tourism, which now contributes significantly to the economy.
-One of the areas' major employers, Canfor's Plateau Sawmill, is one of that largest, most efficient sawmills in the world.
+One of the areas' major employers, Canfor's Plateau Sawmill, is one of the largest, most efficient sawmills in the world.
 There are also several specialty wood products plants and a large pellet plant.
-The agriculture sector in the Nechako Valley dates to the turn of the century and primarily consists of beef, forage and grain production.
+The agriculture sector in the Nechako Valley dates to the turn of the 20th century and primarily consists of beef, forage and grain production.
+The Agricultural Land Reserve covers 23% (126, 507 hectares) of the Plan area.